uber-archive/vis-academy/src/docs/graph/2-basic-graph.md

   }

   componentDidMount() {
-    window.addEventListener('resize', this.onResize);
+    // 1. add window resize listener when the component is mounted window.addEventListener('resize', this.onResize);
     // ...
   }

   componentWillUnmount() {
-    window.removeEventListener('resize', this.onResize);
+    // 2. remove window resize listener when the component will umounted window.removeEventListener('resize', this.onResize);
   }

-  onResize = () => {
+  // 3. add the handler for window resize event onResize = () => {
     this.setState({
       width: window.innerWidth,